felipebazza/felipe-site/README.md

-# Personal Site
+# Felipe Site App

-## Running the project locally
-- Install the NPM packages
+## Installation and Usage

+- Run the following command to install the dependencies:

-  - `npm install`
+    `yarn install`

-- Make changes to the `.less` files
+- Run the following command to run the application:

+    `yarn run dev-server`